-NZBGet is a NZB downloader written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
-In this guide i will explain how to install NZBGet on your IX4-300D.
+NZBGet is an NZB downloader written in C++ and designed with performance in mind to achieve maximum download speed by using very little system resources.
+In this guide, i will explain how to install NZBGet on your IX4-300D.

 First login to your server with SSH (password = sohoPASSWORD):

 When the installation is done, we will need to copy and edit the config file, first copy the config file to the right directory:

 then edit this config file with the nano editor:

 now search for the parameter ‘MainDir=~/downloads” and change this to your share : (/mnt/pools/A:A0/Downloads/NZBGet/)

 to save the file, hit CTRL+X, type Y and Enter to confirm.
 Now create a new file called “nzbget-postprocess.sh” under /opt/etc/ :

 and paste the follwing code in it :

 then hit CTRL+X, type Y and hit Enter to save.
 Now give both files execution permissions :